 Sign up to receive a Quarterly Newsletter Promoting Industry/Academic partnerships including STEM professional development

 Has your school been tasked with revamping its programs of study?
-Listen to a nine year educator and the journey they took leaving industry after 18 years to teach in a Title I high school in Arizona.
-Seven programs of study were built, including the critical Career & Technical Education (CTE) and a Student Organization of Future Business Leaders of America and DECA programs.
-An Academy of Finance and an Advisory Board established that opened the door to an Assistant Professorship.
+Listen to a nine year educator and the journey she took, leaving industry after 18 years to teach in a Title I high school in Arizona.
+Seven programs of study were built, including the critical Career & Technical Education (CTE), Student Organization of Future Business Leaders of America and DECA programs.
+An Academy of Finance and an Advisory Board were established that opened the door to an Assistant Professorship.

 Who is at fault?
 Academia or Industry?
 No one!
 A timeline of the changing nature of work will be shared and the escalating scale of innovation that started with Moore's Law.
 This keynote highlights the importance of STEM professional development.

 What's In It for Me?
 Why should industry get involved teaching STEM?
 How can industry get involved?
 What do educators need to do to create a Win/Win for industry by building a collaborative partnership?